Lonian6/ccbda_hw/0717072/readme.md

     python train.py epoch_number

 ## Testing
-Modify the train data path in `line 68, 69`.
+Modify the train data path in `line 68, 69`

 Check the pth file of cnn_encoder, rnn_decoder, optimizer is in the `CRNN_ckpt` folder.

     python test.py epoch_number

-the `result.csv` will generate in current folder.
+The `result.csv` will generate in current folder